NGCLAB/multi-spectral-dataset/data.md

-## Dataset sequences
+# Dataset sequences

+## Naming

 We provide several types of sequences for evaluating the multi-spectral nvigation systems.
 The naming is explained below.
+The key words have been bolded.

 - Scene:
-    - *desk* : Sequences in the room with Motion Capture system, where ground truth poses are available for the entire trajectory.
+    - **desk**: Sequences in the room with Motion Capture system, where ground truth poses are available for the entire trajectory.
-    - *magistrale* : Sequences featuring a walk around in a university building.
+    - **magistrale**: Sequences featuring a walk around in a university building.
 Ground truth poses are available for the start and end segments.
-    - *outdoor* : Outdoor sequences.
+    - **outdoor**: Outdoor sequences.
 Ground truth poses are available for the start and end segments.
-    - *lift* : Specially changeling sequences which contain the camera leads to different floors via elevator..
+    - **lift**: Specially changeling sequences which contain the camera leads to different floors via elevator.
 Ground truth poses are available for the start and end segments.
 - Illumination:
-    - bright : Most *desk* sequences recorded in bright environments,
+    - bright: Most **desk** sequences recorded in bright environments,
-    - varing : *ic*: data with lights turned on and off randomly.
+    - varing: **ic** data with lights turned on and off randomly.
-    - dim : *dim*: data where the scene is dark.
+    - dim: **dim** data where the scene is dark.
-    - complex : *magistrale* and *outdoor* sequences are recorded under complex illumination.
+    - complex: **magistrale** and **outdoor** sequences are recorded under complex illumination.
 - Motion:
-    - *halfsphere* : the camera moves along the trajectory of a halfsphere with a diameter of 1m.
+    - **halfsphere** : the camera moves along the trajectory of a halfsphere with a diameter of 1m.
-    - *xyz* : the camera moves approximately along the x, y, and z axes.
+    - **xyz** : the camera moves approximately along the x, y, and z axes.
-    - *rpy* : the camera only rotates with roll, pitch, and yaw motion.
+    - **rpy** : the camera only rotates with roll, pitch, and yaw motion.
-    - *circle* : the camera moves approximately around a circle.
+    - **circle** : the camera moves approximately around a circle.
-    - *static* : the camera is nearly motionless.
+    - **static** : the camera is nearly motionless.
 - Other:
-    - *dy* : a person is walking around in front of the setup to add disturbances.
+    - **dy** : a person is walking around in front of the setup to add disturbances.
-    - *person* : a person sitting in front of a desk to provide striking contrasts in textures in the thermal images.
+    - **person** : a person sitting in front of a desk to provide striking contrasts in textures in the thermal images.
-    - *day* : the data is collected before sunset
+    - **day** : the data is collected before sunset
-    - *night* : the data is collected before sunset
+    - **night** : the data is collected before sunset

+## Topic

  The bag files contain the following message topics: